-We now evaluate and compare the prediction models generated using datasets based on different router groupings and aggregation functions.
+We now evaluate and compare the prediction models trained on different datasets and their combinations, for different router groupings and aggregation functions.

-\subsection{Models based on different router groups}
+\subsection{Models based on Different Router Groups}

 In order to understand the significance of different router groups in predicting performance, we created GBR models for each application dataset using three different router groups -- my routers, IO routers, and all compute routers.
-We observe that despite limiting ourselves to a small number of samples per dataset, all models performed sufficiently well (Figure~\ref{fig:exp1-err}).
-We see that all router groups are good at predicting AMG performance with MAPE below 5\% and for MILC, which has a much higher variance in runtime, all MAPEs are below 10\%.
-The All router grouping is somewhat better than the other two.
+We observe that despite a small number of samples per application dataset, all models perform sufficiently well (Figure~\ref{fig:exp1-err}).
+All router groups are good at predicting AMG performance with MAPE below 5\% and for MILC, which has a much higher variance in runtime, all MAPEs are below 10\%.
+The All routers grouping is somewhat better than the other two.
 We see a similar trend with the Percentage Samples with Large Error (PSLE) metric –– for AMG, the models predict worse than 15\% for less than 5\% of the test data.
 However, for MILC, PSLE is somewhat higher due to the high variability in the MILC dataset.
 We also observe that we obtain good scores for both My routers and All routers groupings.
-This indicates that both system administrators and individual HPC users could see relative success in predicting complex job execution with small temporal information.
+This indicates that both system administrators and individual HPC users could achieve similar success in predicting complex job execution with small amount of temporal information.